ordina-jworks/ordina-jworks.github.io/_posts/2018-09-28-e2e-testing-ionic-protractor-appium-e2e-testing.md

 ## Environment

 The first step is to setup your environment.
-Because we are targeting Android and iOS we will only describe the setup for **macOS**.
+Because we are targeting Android and iOS we will only describe the setup for **macOS**, but it shouldn't be too different compared to other platforms once you have followed the official ionic resources guide below, they have guides for all platforms.

-[On the developer resources page of the official ionic documentation](https://ionicframework.com/docs/developer-resources/), you wil find guides on how to setup your machine depending on the OS you are working on.
+[Again: On the developer resources page of the official ionic documentation](https://ionicframework.com/docs/developer-resources/), you wil find guides on how to setup your machine depending on the OS you are working on.

 Next: